Ayaanh001/Assistant-Chooser/README.md

 </p>

-**Assistant Chooser** allows users to easily set and manage their **default assistant app** or You can view, launch, and switch between all available assistants or search apps like [Launchpad Search](https://github.com/Ayaanh001/launchpad-search)
+**Assistant Chooser** allows users to easily view, launch and switch between all available assistants or search apps like [Launchpad Search](https://github.com/Ayaanh001/launchpad-search)
-, [SpotLight Search](https://github.com/Ayaanh001/SpotlightSearch)   directly from the app.
+, [SpotLight Search](https://github.com/Ayaanh001/SpotlightSearch)   directly from this app or you set **default assistant app** faster.
 ## 📱 How to Use

 1. Select **Assistant Chooser** as your default digital assistant.
 2. Now to open the app you use any gesture

-• using power button or
+    - using power button or

-• Assistant opening gestures like
+    - Assistant opening gestures like

       **for buttons using users**:

       Long pressing on Home Button

       **For Gestures using users**:

       Swipe from bottom corners to open the app.

-• You can also open from  **Quick Settings tiles** for faster access.
+    - You can also open from  **Quick Settings tiles** for faster access.

 3. After opening Click on any app's name to open its voice Assistant or full open.
 4. Clicking on the radio 🔘 button lets you choose that app as default assistant manually, because of Android restrictions we cannot directly set it, this is the only faster method.